gombrii/aoc/README.md

 }
 ```

 This is where you write your puzzle solution.
 The puzzle input is provided as raw bytes.
-To simplify life, the puzzle solution is returned as is, without needing any type conversion, and then printed to the command line.
+To simplify life, the puzzle solution can be returned as is, without needing any type conversion, after which it's printed to the command line.
 Every initiated day's solution catalogue also gets a `common.go` file, which is simply a convenient place to store code that might be useful for both parts of the challenge.

 How running a puzzle looks:
 ```shell